 Ph.D. in Microbiology and Molecular Genetics

 The collaborative and interdisciplinary nature of our research programs means that a prospective graduate student is offered a wide choice of research opportunities.
-While all of our students take the same core curriculum, in their second year they choose to specialize in one of two tracks: Microbiology and Microbial Pathogenesis or Protein-Nucleic Acid Transactions and Structural Biology.
+While all of our students take the same core curriculum, in their second year they choose to specialize in one of four advanced concentration areas.
 Our alumni have gone on to become university professors, journal editors and senior scientists and executives in the biotechnology industry.
 UVM is located in Burlington VT, consistently ranked one of the best places to live in the USA.

 Learn more »